Brachycephalus pulex

-Brachycephalus pulex, also known as the Brazilian flea toad and the Serra Bonita flea toad, is a species of small frogs in the family Brachycephalidae.
+Brachycephalus pulex, also known as the Brazilian flea toad and the Serra Bonita flea toad, is a species of small frog in the family Brachycephalidae.
 It is one of more than 40 named species within the genus Brachycephalus.
 B. pulex is the smallest known vertebrate, with an average length of 7.10 mm in mature males.

 Discovery

 The first Brachycephalus pulex specimens were found between December 2009 and July 2010 in the Serra Bonita mountain range in the Camacan and Pau Brasil municipalities of Bahia, Brazil.
 In January 2011, Marcelo Felgueiras Napoli, Ulisses Caramaschi, Carlos Alberto Gonçalves da Cruz & Iuri Ribeiro Dias described Brachycephalus pulex as a new species of Brachycephalus based on these specimens.
 The holotype specimen, MNRJ 69646, is an adult individual.
 Many other specimens, including juveniles, sub-adults, and adults, were collected and assigned as paratopotypes (paratype specimens found in the holotype locality).

 Etymology

 The specific name, "pulex", is also the generic name of the flea, Pulex irritans.
 This references the tiny size of the species and the comparable ability to jump well.
 It is also fitting since certain species of Brachycephalus are also known as "flea-toads".
 Brachycephalus pulex is also known by the common names "Brazilian flea toad" and "Serra Bonita flea toad".